zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-understand-data/item-4-forecasting-understand-data.md

     Steps on how to generate inline data from csv files are given in Task 3 below.

     **Note:**
-    * Missing values are permitted (with empty), data is sorted by timestamp, and boolean flag values should be converted to numeric (0/1)
+    * Missing values are permitted (with empty), and boolean flag values should be converted to numeric (0/1)

 ## Task 2: Download Sample Data